Random Popular Matchings with Incomplete Preference Lists: Explanation of the Lower Bound

-Alternatively, we can directly prove the bipartite case by approximating the construction of the graph with a Galton-Watson branching process similar to that in the proof of existence of a giant component in the Erd\H{o}s-R\'{e}nyi graph in \cite[pp.182-192]{alon}.
+Alternatively, we hereby show a direct proof of the bipartite case by approximating the construction of the graph with a Galton-Watson branching process similar to that in the proof of existence of a giant component in the Erd\H{o}s-R\'{e}nyi graph in \cite[pp.182-192]{alon}.

 The Galton-Watson branching process is a process that generates a random graph in a breadth-first search tree manner when given a starting vertex and a distribution of the degree of each vertex.
-The process starts when the starting vertex spawns a number of children which are put in the queue in some order.
+The process begins when the starting vertex spawns a number of children which are put in the queue in some order.
 Then, the first vertex in the queue also spawns children which are put at the end of the queue by the same manner, and so on.
 The process may stop at some point when the queue becomes empty, or otherwise continues indefinitely.

 Consider the construction of $G(m,h,(1-\epsilon)\beta n)$ with parts $V$ and $U$ starting at a vertex and discovering new vertices in a breadth-first search tree manner.
 We approximate it with the Galton-Watson branching process.
 Let $T$ be the size of the process ($T = \infty$ if the process continues forever).
 Let $z_1$ and $z_2$ be the probability that $T < \infty$ when starting the process at a vertex in $V$ and $U$, respectively.
 Also, let $Z_1$ and $Z_2$ be the number of children the root has when starting the process at a vertex in $V$ and $U$, respectively.